spotify/styx/README.md

 ```

 CircleCI builds submit code coverage reports to [codecov.io].
 In addition, the aggregate
-jacoco report can be viewed under the Artifacts tab in the Circle-CI build view.
+JaCoCo report can be viewed under the Artifacts tab in the CircleCI build view.

 ---